anttisalonen/progbook/rst/further.rst

 **C++ programming language**: The C++ Programming Language by Bjarne Stroustrup

-**Javascript**: Eloquent JavaScript: A Modern Introduction to Programming 2nd Edition by Marijn Haverbeke
+**JavaScript**: Eloquent JavaScript: A Modern Introduction to Programming 2nd Edition by Marijn Haverbeke

 **Algorithms**: The Algorithm Design Manual by Steven S Skiena